ajnyga/themeIssues/README.md

 All theme issues listed in: *journalpath/themeIssues* which you can add to your navigation menu.

 ***
-Plugin created by The Federation of Finnish Learned Societies (https://tsv.fi/en/).
+Plugin created by The Federation of Finnish Learned Societies (https://tsv.fi/en/) and adapted by klausr for medienpaed, merz and others.
 ***